The Most Common Home Warranty Add-Ons Explained

 Can I add coverage after my home warranty plan has started?

 This depends on the provider.
-Some companies allow you to add or modify coverage at renewal time or during the plan year with a waiting period before the new coverage kicks in.
+Some companies allow you to add or modify coverage at renewal time or during the plan year with a 30-day waiting period before the new coverage kicks in.
 Others restrict changes to the initial enrollment window.
 It's best to anticipate your needs upfront and add relevant coverage when you first purchase your plan to avoid waiting periods and potential coverage gaps.